 1. What is the Graduate Diploma in Clinical Epidemiology (GDCE)?

-GDCE is a completely on-line graduate diploma program, teaching students the most essential knowledge and skills regarding clinical epidemiology
+GDCE is a completely on-line graduate diploma program, teaching students the most essential knowledge and skills related to clinical epidemiology

 2. What is taught in the GDCE program?